 It’s official: The cargo van is fast becoming the vehicle of choice across several industries, ahead of the pickup truck.

 Whether you’re changing the direction of your fleet or getting your first cargo van, you’ll need to start organizing.
-You need a different approach to organize a work van than you do for organizing a truck.
+You need a different approach to organizing a work van than you do for organizing a truck.

 On top of that, customers want to see your vans looking pristine.
 Your van is always representing your company, whether in a driveway or parked on a city street.
 Having people pass your vans and see tools, trash, and paperwork everywhere is bad for business.